Ann Wright

 Mary Ann Wright (born 1947) is a retired United States Army colonel and retired U.S. State Department official, known for her outspoken opposition to the Iraq War.
 She received the State Department Award for Heroism in 1997, after helping to evacuate several thousand people during the civil war in Sierra Leone.

-She is most noted for having been one of three State Department officials to publicly resign in direct protest of the 2003 Invasion of Iraq.
+Wright was one of three State Department officials to publicly resign in direct protest of the 2003 Invasion of Iraq.
 Wright was also a passenger on the Challenger 1, which along with the Mavi Marmara, was part of the Gaza Freedom Flotilla.
+As of 2024, she is a member of Veteran Intelligence Professionals for Sanity.

-Early life
+Early life and education

 Wright grew up in Bentonville, Arkansas, in what she referred to as "just a normal childhood".
-She attended the University of Arkansas where she was recruited in the U.S. Army.
-Wright earned a master's and J.D. degrees, while she worked for the U.S. Army.
-Her J.D.degree comes from the University of Arkansas and her master's degree in national security affairs is from the U.S. Naval War College.
+She attended the University of Arkansas, where she was recruited in the U.S. Army.
+Wright earned a master's degree from the Naval War College and a J.D. degree from the University of Arkansas while working for the U.S. Army.

-U.S. Army
+Career

-Wright earned a master's degree in National Security Affairs from the U.S. Naval War College in Newport, Rhode Island and later participated in reconstruction efforts after U.S. military actions in Grenada and Somalia.
+Wright participated in reconstruction efforts after U.S. military actions in Grenada and Somalia.

 Wright went on to serve 13 years in active duty in the U.S. Army, and 16 years in the Army Reserves, rising to the rank of colonel.
 She was placed in the Retired Ready Reserve, meaning the President could call her back to active duty in a time of need.

 U.S. State Department

 In 1987, Wright went to work for the Foreign Service within the U.S. State Department.
-Over the course of her State Department career, Wright served as Deputy Chief of Mission at the U.S. embassies in Afghanistan (which she helped open following the 2001 U.S. invasion of Afghanistan, an assignment she volunteered for), Sierra Leone (an embassy which she helped close and then reopen again), Micronesia and Mongolia, and also served at U.S. embassies in Uzbekistan (which she helped open), Kyrgyzstan, Grenada, and Nicaragua.
+Over the course of her State Department career, Wright served as Deputy Chief of Mission at the U.S. embassies in Afghanistan (which she helped open following the 2001 U.S. invasion of Afghanistan, an assignment she volunteered for), Sierra Leone (an embassy which she helped close and then reopen again), Micronesia and Mongolia, and also served at U.S. embassies in Uzbekistan, which she helped open, Kyrgyzstan, Grenada, and Nicaragua.

 Wright's eventual resignation was not the first time she had spoken out against policy.
 In an interview, Wright said that she spoke out against United Nations bombing tactics waged in Somalia in the effort to kill rebel leader Mohamed Farrah Aidid.
 Wright also said that she repeatedly disagreed with policy on multiple occasions but continued her work at the State Department.